Friday, March 22, 2024

 We enjoy doing overnight layovers in cities like Paris or Amsterdam.
 In Amsterdam we stayed at a hotel near the airport, but in Paris we stayed at a hotel right next to the Eiffel Tower.
 The downside of an overnight layover is, of course, transportation to your hotel, but the upside is they keep your checked bag at the airport and send it to your destination.
 We were grateful not to be pulling our checked bags around Paris with us, especially since their metro is not nearly as mobility-friendly as the Rome metro is (lots and lots of stairs!).

 So far we have always flown Delta to reach Italy, which partners with Air France or KLM.
 Delta serves two pretty good meals, as well as a snack on the flight, and has in-flight entertainment.
 Air France doesn't do the same, but those flights are short.
-For my next trip to Europe I am trying American Airlines and will report on how the amenities compare to Delta.

 Delta